decompals/decompedia/compilers/GCC.md

 and relocate them into the `.lit4` section, where they can be loaded from memory.

-When matching the code without a `.lit4` exception available, the literals are typically referenced as `extern float` variables until the TU has been fully decompiled, at which point they can be replaced with the original literals.
+When matching the code before `.lit4` migration, the literals are typically referenced as `extern float` variables until the TU has been fully decompiled, at which point they can be replaced with the original literals.
 Take `mathfRPHFromMatrix()`:

 ```c++
 extern float D_004FA668; // 1.5707964f